 Music Together’s curriculum, which is aligned with Texas Pre-K and Kindergarten Guidelines, uses a variety of songs, sounds, rhythms, and activities to help support children’s cognitive, language, physical, social and emotional development.
 The use of activities in classes help foster children’s self-regulation, social competence, self-confidence and ability to work with others in a group while also supporting children's coordination and balance, body awareness, small-muscle strength, and hand-eye coordination.
 The use of songs exposes children to the basic structure and sequences of sounds involved in language, helping support emergent language and literacy development while the use of rhythmic chants in varied meters can familiarize children with concepts of proportions, patterning, and counting, supporting their emerging math skills.

-Twice a year, before the semester's Family Engagement Concert, the Community Embedded Musicians from the Houston Symphony visit each classroom, bringing their violin, cello, bass, and viola.
+Twice a year, before the semester's Family Engagement Concert, the Community Embedded Musicians from the Houston Symphony and musicians from Mercury Chamber Orchestra visit each classroom, bringing their violin, cello, bass, and viola.
 The professional musicians sing, dance, and play their instrument for the class, building bonds and inspiring the students.
-Later in the semester, parents, teachers, and students gather to sing and dance at their school with musicians from Prelude Music Foundation and Community Embedded Musicians from the Houston Symphony.
+Later in the semester, parents, teachers, and students gather to sing and dance at their school with musicians from Prelude Music Foundation, Community Embedded Musicians from the Houston Symphony, and musicians from Mercury Chamber Orchestra.
 The professional musicians play the songs the children have been learning all year, providing the families with an opportunity to make music in community.